 Breast Reconstruction is an option for virtually any woman who must lose her breast to cancer.
 Most patients that undergo mastectomy are candidates for reconstruction whether at the time of mastectomy or at a later date.
-Typical reconstruction involves a series of procedures over a period of time.
+Our typical Jackson, MS breast reconstruction involves a series of procedures over a period of time.
 There are a variety of options available in breast reconstruction and the recommendation of a qualified surgeon is paramount to achieving a good result.

 What to Expect

-Initially you will want both a plastic surgeon and oncologic (cancer) surgeon to develop the best plan for your reconstruction.
-After evaluating the patient’s age, health, skin, tissue, emotional condition and personal goals for reconstruction, your physician can discuss your best options for a favorable outcome and the risks and limitations inherent to each.
+Initially you will want both a plastic surgeon and oncologic (cancer) surgeon to develop the best plan for your breast reconstruction in Jackson, MS. After evaluating the patient’s age, health, skin, tissue, emotional condition and personal goals for reconstruction, your physician can discuss your best options for a favorable outcome and the risks and limitations inherent to each.